zespinosa/smartcarAPI/SmartCarEdits/README.md

 This file contains functions responsible for constructing client responses after the GMI API has been successfully called.
 ### gmiFailure.js
-This file contains all error checking and handling when GMI API calls fail or return incorrect response
+This file contains all error checking and handling when GMI API calls fail or return an incorrect response.
 ### test.js
 This file contains all unit tests written in mocha and chai.

 ## Install

 Download all files.
+Then run the following command to install project dependencies.
 ```
 npm install
 ```